-Structured deposits/Housas are measured at fair value (on a recurring basis) because they are managed and their performance is evaluated on a fair value basis.
+Structured deposits/ Housas are measured at fair value (on a recurring basis) because they are managed and their performance is evaluated on a fair value basis.
 The following table shows a reconciliation from the opening balance to the closing balance, including the loss for the period that is recognised in the statement of comprehensive income.

+2022 2021

-Structured Deposits £'000
+Structured Deposits £'000 £'000

-Opening balance at 1 October 2020 1,444
+Opening balance at beginning of year 1,317 1,444

-Net (gain) / loss on financial liabilities at fair value through profit or loss 158
+Net loss on financial liabilities at fair value through profit or loss 137 158

-Redemptions in the year (285)
+Redemptions in the year (21) (285)

-Closing balance at 30 September 2021 1,317
+Closing balance at end of year 1,433 1,317